XpiritBV/ContainerWorkshop-Docs/Lab11-Istio.md

 > Note that this service runs under a different virtual host 'bluegreen.example.com'.

-If you now test the exposed service again, you should see that around fifty percent of all calls return 'blue' and the others return 'green':
+If you now test the exposed service again repeatedly, you should see that around fifty percent of all calls return 'blue' and the others return 'green':

 ```
 curl -HHost:bluegreen.example.com http://localhost/api/color